xin81/gshellmap/README.md

 Describe and show how to run the tests with code examples.

 ## Contributors
 I am not sure yet whether I should let other people contribute to this very project or not.
 If you want to use my source codes to learn more about Google's Java client library, you are welcome to do so.
-If you want to make modifications to this project, I suggest to fork this project, and start project of your own which builds upon this one.
+If you want to make modifications to this project, I suggest to fork this project, and start a project of your own which builds upon this one.
+Please, don't remove my name from the source files.
-However, it wouldn't be nice if you erased my name from your fork copy of this repository.
-Instead, please, keep my name in the source files, and a new
-@author with your name as a Javadoc comment for all modified Java files you do.

 ## License
 Copyright 2015 Nguyen Viet Tan (xin81, 阮越新)